“Skiing is the only sport where you spend an arm and a leg to break an arm and a leg”.

 This one's all about common sense.
 We should all be aware of our capabilities.
 If you're spending a whole day on the slope, take it easy.
 Have a break now and then to get your muscles a rest.
 Have a snack and drink so that your energy levels don't drop dangerously low.

 Do you know that the most accidents happen in the afternoon when people are tired and are trying for "one more time"?

-He was recovering for over half a year - that's a very high price to pay for "one more run".
+Well, he was recovering for over half a year - that's a very high price to pay for "one more run".

 By the way, have you heard about Alpine Responsibility Code?
 This set of rules may seem obvious but it's always good to remember that people ahead of you have the right of way.
 Don't stop in the middle of the slope or wherever you're an obstacle and not visible from above.
 Don't go on closed pistes.
 Don't drink alcohol.